BravenMo/audioClassifier-ML/README.md

 - Evaluating models on test data and comparing their accuracy.
 - Implementing an ensemble method to enhance classification accuracy.

-### Scripts and Notebooks:
-- Detailed scripts for each stage of the process, from data loading to model evaluation.
-- Jupyter notebooks for interactive exploration and visualization of results.

 ![image](https://github.com/BravenMo/AudioClassifier-ML/assets/91548058/b7850dec-84a8-48f4-b3b8-19fd101d44d1)